leylls/CFG-Group-6/README.md

-##Authors
+## Authors

- Leyla Bush, Violeta Pereda, Eva Perez Chirinos, Shaira Jiwany, Ikram Ahmed
+Ikram Ahmed ,Leyla Bush, Violeta Pereda, Eva Perez Chirinos, Shaira Jiwany

-##License
+## License
 This project is open source.

-##Project Status
+## Project Status
 This app is created as a final project for Summer 2024 Software Engineering CFG Degree.
 The development of this project has stopped completely as we have submitted and presented this project.